 My fondest memories as a student occurred within the haven of my English classrooms.
 Although I leapt at every chance to express myself through any written format, I remember that the literature we studied was often a monotonous cycle of texts representing a culture that was not my own.
 About once a year, well-meaning English teachers would dust off a black literature text that was aimed at engaging learners like me.
-This was the bulk of my experience with culturally relevant teaching – reading about the lives of my predecessors whose plight I could only imagine.
+This was the bulk of my experience with culturally responsive teaching – reading about the lives of my predecessors whose plight I could only imagine.
 Though these texts did serve a purpose, they ended up missing the cultural relevancy mark.

 Culture is the fiber of who we are.
 It encompasses everything from the food we eat to the art we admire, and even includes the way that we approach learning.
 When seeking to engage students in the classroom, a teacher must make a conscious effort to deliver lessons that are culturally relevant.
 While it may seem difficult at the surface due to standards and testing requirements, culturally responsive teaching is beneficial and necessary.
 Below we will dive into how infusing your lessons with culture will enhance student engagement and discuss practical ways to maintain a culturally relevant classroom.

-How Culturally Relevant Lessons Engage Students
+How Culturally Responsive Teaching Engage Students

-In order to exercise culturally relevant teaching, you must first understand who your students are and what issues they face.
+In order to exercise culturally responsive teaching, you must first understand who your students are and what issues they face.
 As adults, we are somewhat removed from the culture of our students even if we share a similar heritage.
 Taking time to understand how your students live, how they learn, and what matters to them is crucial.
 Once armed with this information, using it to drive your instruction will increase learning engagement.

 Culturally relevant lessons are engaging because they are personalized.
 They make the students themselves the foundation for learning.
 Students are more likely to engage in lessons that are tailored to their experiences and needs.
 They are more likely to be enthusiastic about learning when they can make connections between the work and their world.
 Cultural relevance is the answer to the “why are we learning this” questions.
 When learning has a clear purpose, students are more likely to invest.

-Ways to Implement Culturally Responsive Lessons
+Ways to Implement Culturally Responsive Teaching

 Encourage Student Voice